The Home Depot Expands Environmentally Friendly Outdoor Power Lineup

 Mar 09, 2021, 08:00 ET

-ATLANTA, March 9, 2021 /PRNewswire/ -- The Home Depot®, the world's largest home improvement retailer, is launching a new suite of cordless outdoor power equipment that give both DIY and Pro customers the ease of use and environmental benefits of battery-operated machines, but with the power and run time of gas equipment.
+ATLANTA, March 9, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot®, the world's largest home improvement retailer, is launching a new suite of cordless outdoor power equipment that give both DIY and Pro customers the ease of use and environmental benefits of battery-operated machines, but with the power and run time of gas equipment.

 The expanded lineup by Ryobi, DeWalt, Makita and Milwaukee are effortless to start, significantly quieter, yet emit no carbon emissions, and eliminate the need to store or mix gas and oil.
 At the same time, the batteries for these brands' outdoor tools, like trimmers and blowers, are interchangeable with their other power tools such as drills, impact drivers and more.